francescosassi/ydenoise-fcg20/readme.md

 <hr />

 # **Bistrot Interior**
 For this scene, the Non-Local Means Denoiser on 256 and 128 samples eliminates some noise at the cost of both details but also important elements.
-There is a chair nearby the bar counter, that has the same color of it and tends to disappears and merge with the noise.
-The problem in that case is that the color of the chair is too close to the color of the bar counter and the algorithm performs the average of the two colors.
+There is a chair near the bar counter, that has the same color of it and tends to disappear and merge with the noise.
+The problem, in that case, is that the color of the chair is too close to the color of the bar counter and the algorithm performs the average of the two colors.
 ## **Noisy Image (256 samples)**

 ![image](out/original/bistrointerior/jpg/bistrointerior_1080_256.jpg)